phanindrasp/phanindrasp.github.io/research.md

     <div class="content">
       <img src="/res1.jpg" alt="Mountains" style="width:100%">
       <h3 style="color:white;"> Computational modeling of failure in fluid-structure interaction </h3>
        <p style="color:white;">Fluid-structure interaction (FSI) is a phenomenon widespread in science and engineering, ranging from biomedical to aeronautics applications among many others.
-In spite of this great relevance, FSI models have struggled to account for two aspects:
+In spite of this great relevance, FSI models have struggled to account for two aspects: <br>

-1. Incorporating structural failure.
+1. Incorporating structural failure. <br>
-2. Incorporating complex contitutive behavior of the solid.
+2. Incorporating complex contitutive behavior of the solid.<br>

 We have developed a novel particle-based framework to model FSI problems that can incorporate both the above aspects with ease.</p>
     </div>